Framing Movie Posters - Choosing A Frame Colour To Enhance Your Poster....

-At Art of the Movies, we want to get long forgotten movie posters out of drawers and boxes and where they should be, on walls.
+We want to get long forgotten movie posters out of drawers and boxes and where they should be, on walls.
+That's why we offer our own carefully selected range of movie poster frames.

-In this blog post, we are going to look at how the frame colour that you choose will dramatically affect how your poster presents itself to the viewer.
+In this blog post, we look at how the frame colour you choose will dramatically affect how your poster presents itself to the viewer.

 How We Perceive Colour...